zhangjinde/sendfiled/doc/implementation_issues.md

     block, and an operation which *doesn't* block on one implementation *may* block on another.

-  * The *AIO* API is more complicated. *Fiod*'s client API has the luxury of not having to support many different types of I/O, allowing its interface to be simple and to-the-point.
+  * The *AIO* API is more complicated. *Sendfiled*'s client API has the luxury of not having to support many different types of I/O, allowing its interface to be simple and to-the-point.

-  * Inconsistent and non-portable integration with event-notification systems. *Fiod* was written with event-based clients in mind, hence its file descriptor-based interface. *AIO*, on the other hand, has two notification
+  * Inconsistent and non-portable integration with event-notification systems. *Sendfiled* was written with event-based clients in mind, hence its file descriptor-based interface. *AIO*, on the other hand, has two notification
     mechanisms: callbacks and signals, the former of which cannot be integrated.